melo0187/unlinked-detector/README.md

 - Implement the front end with React
 - Use Webpack for bundling front end modules
 - Try Sass for styling the front end
-- Tyy Docker multi-stage build
+- Try Docker multi-stage build